Kotti/kotti_user_manual/docs/kotti_basics/users_and_roles.rst

 photographers.
 An editor can edit their work, but is not allowed to publish.
 Only managers can publish content.

-Even a small business with a handful of employees, or a small non-profit with a handful of members, can benefit from some form of structure like this.
+Even a small business with a handful of employees, or a small non-profit with just a few members, can benefit from some form of structure like this.
 Kotti can handle needs of small and large organizations and companies.

-The term used for the setup for scenarios described above is workflow.
+The term used for the setup for scenarios described above is ``workflow``.
 A workflow is a set of policies created for a given CMS setup, wherein user groups and roles are defined, and relationships and responsibilities are set.
 Consider a newspaper workflow, a small non-profit workflow, a supply house